nickjackolaisen/BusinessInitiaitive/_posts/comparisons/2023-06-30-s_corp_vs_c_corp.md

 There is no Self-Employment tax on salaries for either owners or employees.

-Even though upgrading to a Corporate Tax Status means paying [Double Taxation](https://smartasset.com/financial-advisor/double-taxation), one thing you are getting out of is having to pay Self-Employment Tax for your salary, as we just mentioned above.
+Even though upgrading to a Corporate Tax Status means paying
+<a href="https://smartasset.com/financial-advisor/double-taxation" target="_blank">Double Taxation</a>, one thing you are getting out of is having to pay Self-Employment Tax for your salary, as we just mentioned above.

 <figure>
 <center>